 And the second day, there are TACOS!
 Onion, jalapeño, sometimes bell pepper and tomato quickly stir fried with the pork.
 Salt, pepper and lime before it comes off the heat and done.
 Add your favorite salsa, cilantro and tortillas.

 Smoked Salsa Verde.
 The version in the picture above was blended until smooth with some cilantro.
-Both the red and green smoked salsa recipes can be found on this link.
+Both the red and green smoked salsa recipes are delicious for this smoked pulled pork.